 "Your trailer will need a little looking over, too.
-Probably the most overlooked item on this piece of equipment is just about the easiest to maintain.
-Being broken down on the side of the road with a wheel bearing burned out has to be one of the worst things to have happen to you.
+The most overlooked item on this piece is likely the easiest to maintain.
+Being broken down on the side of the road with a wheel bearing burned out has to be one of the worst things to happen to you.
 The hub and spindle get ruined, and there won't be a town for 50 miles."

 We've all been there before.
-The easiest way to prevent breakdowns, things such as burned out wheel bearings, and all the other things mentioned here, is to do a little preventative maintenance and not allow them in the first place.
+The easiest way to prevent breakdowns, such as burned-out wheel bearings, and all the other things mentioned here, is to do preventative maintenance and not allow them in the first place.

 "Older trailers have Bearing Buddies or something similar," says Wilkins.
 "This will help, but it is by no means a complete fix.
 It's a good idea to pack the wheel bearings and replace the seals at least once a year.
 And don't forget to check for any signs of water or rough spots on bearings or races."

-When packing the bearings remember to use waterproof grease.
-Also, remember to either grease or oil your trailer jack, it has gears as well.
+When packing the bearings, remember to use waterproof grease.
+Also, remember to grease or oil your trailer jack; it also has gears.
 "All trailer wiring and lights should be checked regularly for signs of wear.
 Light bulbs, especially those that are uncovered, should be removed and a light coating of grease or oil applied to the end of the bulb so that rust or corrosion will be kept at a minimum."